what is it?

 Preventative Ergonomic Evaluations: IHMS can schedule a therapist to be on-site for a block of time to complete many preventative evaluations/screens throughout the office.
 Typically the therapist will move from one employee to another, asking each employee about their level of comfort, any aches or pains they may be having, and will make real-time ergonomic changes or recommendations.
 Typically four to five evaluations can be completed each hour depending on the complexity of each evaluation.
 The employer will receive a report of individual employee subjective complaints, as well as ergonomic changes completed, and any additional changes that may need further attention.

 Office Ergonomics Training: These 1.5-hour workshops will be designed to reduce the risk of cumulative trauma disorders (CTD) and other musculoskeletal injuries, and will be designed specifically for those employees who work in an office setting.
 The workshops will teach safe work behavior and body mechanics through actual practice of the techniques being communicated.
 We will also teach appropriate stretching and strengthening exercises that can be performed on the job.
 Emphasis will be placed on motivating employees to accept responsibility for the setup of their workstations and the care of their bodies.
 They will be taught the misconception of “ergonomic equipment” as the primary solution for aches and pains.
 Workers are encouraged to regard themselves as industrial athletes who must have a body that is fit for the job and that resists fatigue day after day and year after year.
 This is a positive, dynamic, interactive, and educational experience for all participants.

 Injury & Health Management Solutions, Inc. appreciates the time you have taken to review and consider our services.
 Our pledge to you is consistent, quality care and consultation administered by experienced professionals specializing in the services and programs they provide.
-Should you have any questions, concerns or would like additional information please feel free to call us at (802) 655-7575.
+Should you have any questions or wish to request additional information, please feel free to call us at (802) 655-7575.